I hear this question a lot: “Do I raise or return this error in Python?”

 before re-raising the exception.
 If you want to propagate a caught exception, use raise

-without arguments to avoid possible loss of the stack trace.
+without arguments to avoid possible loss of the stack trace and preserve the original error context.

 Use else